 Or maybe you want to see quartiles.
 If you use percentiles in your data and then use stepped colors for four steps, each step will have 25% of the data and might look like this:

 Notice how the high obesity rates in the South are more visible when you use quartiles?

 The color distribution you choose depends on the information you're trying to show.

 For example, if you wanted to show that obesity rates are higher in the South, you might choose the quartile example.
 However, if you want to show that obesity rates are high in the United States in general, you might choose the first example, which distributed color evenly.
 Neither map is right or wrong; they just tell different stories.

 The level of detail you specify in a choropleth map determines the patterns you want to see in the data.
 If you want to see a simplified pattern, consider aggregating up to a higher level of detail.
 If you want to dig in to find smaller trends, consider aggregating down to a lower level of detail.

 For example, the map view you created in the Build the map view section was aggregated at the County level of detail.
 The county level of detail was the lowest level of detail in the data source.
-At a higher level of detail, such as the State level, the map view might look similar to the following.
-Notice that the patterns in the data are simplified at this level of detail.
+If It's appropriate for your dataset, you could aggregate to a higher level of detail, such as state.